Computationally Efficient Bayesian Estimation of High Dimensional Copulas with Discrete and Mixed Margins: Real-data examples

 \subsubsection{Discrete Clayton and Gumbel copulas}

-We estimated the joint binary distribution of the well-being attributes and life shock events by fitting Clayton and Gumbel copula models using the two correlated and blocked PM methods and the VBIL method.
-Each MCMC chain consisted of 15,000 iterates with the first 5000 iterates used as burnin.
-For this example, the parameters of the marginal distributions were set at their sample estimates.
-For VBIL, the variational distribution $q_{\bm \lambda}\left(\bm \theta\right)$ was the inverse gamma distribution $IG\left(a,b\right)$, with $S=256$ points used to estimate the gradient unbiasedly.
-We used the adaptive random walk method with automatic scaling of \citet{Garthwaite:2015} to ensure that the overall acceptance rate was around 0.44 \citep{Roberts:1997}.
+We estimated the joint binary distribution of the well-being attributes and life shock events by fitting Clayton and Gumbel copula models using the correlated and blocked PM methods and the VBIL method.
+In this example, the parameters of the marginal distributions were set to their sample estimates.
+Each MCMC chain consisted of 11,000 iterates with the first 1000 iterates used as burnin.
+For VBIL, the variational distribution $q_{\bm \lambda}\left( \theta\right)$ was the inverse gamma distribution $IG\left(a,b\right)$, with $S=140$ samples used to estimate the gradient of the lower bound.
+We fix the number of VBIL iterations to 25.

-To define our measure of the inefficiency of a PM scheme that takes computing time into account, we first define the Integrated Autocorrelation Time ($\IACT_\theta$) of an MCMC scheme with respect to a parameter $\bm \theta$, where $M$ iterates are used to estimate the posterior mean $\E(\bm \theta|\D)$ by $\wh {\bm \theta}$.